-The Management's Discussion and Analysis Report as required under the Securities andExchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015 is forming a part of this report.
+Your Directors present their 74th Annual Report on the performance of the Companytogether with the Audited Financial Statements for the financial year ended 31st March2020.
+The Management's Discussion and Analysis Report as required under the Securities andExchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015 forms part of this report.

 Review of Operations

-Close watch on raw material prices and strict inventory management has helped theCompany in securing continued raw material supplies (except in couple of months during theyear) and protected against adverse impact of raw material price volatility.
+Close watch on raw material prices and strict inventory management has helped theCompany in securing continued raw material supplies and protected against adverse impactof raw material price volatility.

-The Company continued its efforts for expanding customer base developing new productsand succeeded to make entry in exports.
-The focus will be on how the Company balancevolume growth pricing and profitability.
+The Company continued its efforts for expanding customer base developing new productsand exploring further export avenues.
+The focus will be on how the Company balance volumegrowth pricing and profitability.

-Your Company continues to be the product leader in its speciality chips segment.
-Itcontinues to be perceived in the market as apremium producer of quality chips.
+The Company continues to have a clear price and product leadership in its specialtychips segment especially cationic.
+It continues to be perceived in the market as apremium producer of quality chips.

 Transfer to Reserves